iip-ecosphere/platform/README.md

 ## News

-* ETFA'24: Paper on generating IDTA AAS submodel APIs accepted.
+* ETFA'24: Paper on generating IDTA AAS submodel APIs accepted (preprint on [arxiv](https://arxiv.org/abs/2406.14470)).
-* Initial INFLUX DB connector
+* INFLUX DB connector for InfluxDb2
 * Started: Migration to JDK 17 and update of core libraries.
 * In progress: MODBUS/TCP connector by Christian Nikolajew (tested for compliance with Phoenix Contact EEM-MA 370 and Siemens SENTRON PAC 3200)
 * Plugins for alternative components with conflicting classpaths.
 Retrofit for BaSyx 1.0, in particular in AAS connector.